Download the PHP package seboettg/citeproc-php without Composer

 -

-create a test function within an already existing test class or create a new test class:
+Create a test function within an existing test class or create a new test class:

-- Implement or adapt your code as long as all tests finishing successfully
+- Implement or adapt your code until all tests pass successfully

 - Make sure that your test case covers relevant code parts